Today's Bible Reading: 1 Corinthians 4

 Reflecting and Thinking

 A major factor in the division at Corinth was spiritual immaturity.
-Simply put, spiritual immaturity is a failure to grow and to develop spiritual thinking and spiritual living.
+Simply put, spiritual immaturity is a failure to grow and to develop spiritual thinking and spiritual lifestyles.
 The foundation of life is our thinking, even as the wise man said that we are what we think (Prov.
 23:7).
-In Matthew 12:34, Jesus said our words come out of our heart (thinking).
-The Corinthians did not understand the message, the ministry and ministers, and other Christians correctly.
+In Matthew 12:34, Jesus said our words come out of our heart (referring to our thinking).
+The Corinthians did not understand the message, the messengers or ministers, the ministry, and other Christians correctly.
 Paul treats each of these in the first four chapters.
 The message appears to be foolishness; Christian ministers are mere servants entrusted with God's work and ministry; the Christian life is not an opportunity to receive benefits but to benefit others.